aaronott/site.bsidesboulder/content/pages/sponsorformsuccess.md

 ## Thanks

-You have now been added to the sponsor database, some one will be reaching out to you about helping out.
+You have now been added to the sponsor database, someone will be reaching out to you about helping out.